bytedream/smartrelease/README.md

 ## Self-hosting

-_All following instructions are specified for linux, but at least [building](#build-it-from-source) should on every platform too_.
+_All following instructions are specified for linux, but at least [building](#build-it-from-source) should be possible on every platform_.

 ### Docker